threefoldtech/tfchain/docs/misc/adding_validators.md

 ### Requirements

 The most common way for a beginner to run a validator is on a cloud server running Linux.
-You may choose whatever VPS provider that you prefer, and whatever operating system you are comfortable with.
+You may choose any VPS provider you prefer and any operating system you are comfortable with.
-For this guide we will be using Ubuntu 22.04, but the instructions should be similar for other platforms.
+For this guide, we will be using Ubuntu 22.04, but the instructions should be similar for other platforms.

-The transactions weights in TFchain were benchmarked on standard hardware.
+The transaction weights in TFChain were benchmarked on standard hardware.
-It is recommended that validators run at least the standard hardware in order to ensure they are able to process all blocks in time.
+It is recommended that validators run at least the standard hardware to ensure they can process all blocks in time.
-The following are not minimum requirements but if you decide to run with less than this beware that you might have performance issue.
+The following are not minimum requirements, but if you decide to run with less than this, be aware that you might have performance issues.

 #### Standard Hardware